ForBio course: DNA barcoding - from sequences to species [Online]

 They will understand both possibilities and limitations of the method and receive hands-on experience on how to handle biodiversity data available through open access databases.

-Basic knowledge in biodiversity science with at least a Bachelor in biology.
+Basic knowledge in biodiversity science with at least a bachelor’s degree in biology.
 Some experience with work on molecular data and the use of molecular systematics software is an advantage.
 Students are expected to read a selection of scientific review papers in advance and familiarize themselves with the BOLD and UNITE databases.

 Torbjørn Ekrem - Professor, NTNU University Museum, Trondheim, Norway